akrennmair/hashroute.dart/README.md

 # README for hashroute.dart

 hashroute.dart is a simple location hash router for Dart.
-Using it is simple: you create a new HashRouter object, and which the `addHandler()` resp.
+Using it is simple: you create a new HashRouter object, and with the `addHandler()` resp.
 `addHandlerFunc()` methods, you can add handlers for routes.
 Routes are specified in a Sinatra-like style.